AvinashKhanduri789/notes-vault/README.md

-# notes-vault
+# Notes Vault

-A private, authenticated notes application built with React and Supabase where each user can create and manage their own notes securely.
+A secure, private notes application built with React and Supabase where users can create, view, and manage their own notes with authentication and database-level access control.
->>>>>>> 3297d4d3790a51c3aa73d05a1adf62b05faf6d84